IsaHu-dev/Calorie-Mind/README.md

 ## Future Features

 - Add a GUI interface - upgrade from a mock terminal.
-- Expand Meal Entry Options.
-Include Breakfast and Lunch in Totals Calculations
-- Extend the New Daily Goals and Weekly Totals features to incorporate Breakfast and Lunch data, allowing users to view cumulative weekly values across all meals.
+- Expand Weekly Totals features to alert the user if they skipped a day.
+It currently calculates the last seven days.

 # Testing